jnshiou/mbai-417-data/index.md

 NO FINAL EXAM

 ### Re-grade Requests
-Re-grade  requests  must  be  submitted via  email  to  me within 7 days  from  when  the assignmentis  returned.
-Along  with  the  graded  assignment,  you  must  attach  a  letter explaining whyyou are requesting a re-grade.
+Re-grade  requests  must  be  submitted via  email  to  me within 7 days  from  when  the assignment is  returned.
+Along  with  the  graded  assignment,  you  must  attach  a  letter explaining why you are requesting a re-grade.
 Be as specific as possible.
 While I will consider the specific concerns cited in your letter, I will re-grade the entire assignment.
 Note that I personally review all assignments that were designated as being on the border of two grades.
 Thus, although I consider it reasonable to accept regrade requests, it is rare that I change a grade.
 It is not that I am unwilling to change grades—I certainly value accuracy in grading—but rather our grading system works well and is designed to avoid ambiguity.
 Note that after reviewing your entire assignment, it is possible your grade could be lower.

 ### Honor Code
-The Kellogg Honor Code is applicable in this class.The complete text of the Honor Code is available on the Honor Code web site.
+The Kellogg Honor Code is applicable in this class.The complete text of the Honor Code is available on the Honor Code website.

 http://www.kellogg.northwestern.edu/stu_aff/policies/honorcode.htm

-The Honor Code is enforced at Kellogg and violations are subject to disciplinary sanctions.Honor Code issues seldom arisebecause of Kellogg’s culture.
-I do not want such issues to arise in my class.General ethics and honor code concerns may apply to the specific components of this course as follows: I expect you to have a full understanding of any written material you, or somebody else on behalf of you, submit(s) with your name on it.
-You must come to this understanding in collaboration with your group and you must be completely familiar with the material and be able to answer questions aboutthe assignment.
+The Honor Code is enforced at Kellogg and violations are subject to disciplinary sanctions.Honor Code issues seldom arise because of Kellogg’s culture.
+I do not want such issues to arise in my class.
+General ethics and honor code concerns may apply to the specific components of this course as follows: I expect you to have a full understanding of any written material you, or somebody else on behalf of you, submit(s) with your name on it.
+You must come to this understanding in collaboration with your group and you must be completely familiar with the material and be able to answer questions about the assignment.
 Substantial contribution by each group member is expected.
 The act of signing the assignment signifies that you have substantially participated in the preparation of the assignment.

 It is not appropriate to discuss group graded homework assignments with students outside  your  homework  group.
 It  is  not  appropriate  to  discuss  individual  graded assignments with other students, unless instructed otherwise by the professor.
-It is appropriate to discuss non-graded assignmentswith anyone in the course.
+It is appropriate to discuss non-graded assignments with anyone in the course.
 For all graded assignments, you may not use materials containing related analyses from other sources.
 This includes, but is not limited to, material from current and former Kellogg students and analyses from the Internet.
 Similarly, students may not use materials distributed by faculty to previous classes (e.g. a case summary handed out to last year’s class).
 The discussion in this syllabus of the Honor Code, while intended to be as comprehensive as possible, may not cover all applications of the Honor Code.
 If you believe something is unclear or omitted, please do not hesitate to speak to me.

 ## Exceptions to class modality
 Class sessions for this course will occur in person.
 Individual students will not be granted permission to attend remotely except as the result of an Americans with Disabilities Act (ADA) accommodation as determined by AccessibleNU.